-Pop Brixton is a temporary site awaiting development, previously a multi-story carpark, and now a thriving place for food, shared workspace, offices and retail.
-This is Urban Growth’s home and where our urban garden Pop Farm is located.
-Pop Farm was constructed in February 2016 to provide a space where people without garden spae of their own could learn how to grow food and flowers.
+Pop Brixton is a temporary site awaiting development, previously a multi-story carpark, and now a thriving hub for food, shared workspace, offices and retail.
+Every week we host drop-in sessions at Pop Farm, where, with our volunteers, we grow food for the caterers on site.
+The purpose of Pop Farm is to provide a place where people without garden space of their own can learn how to grow food and flowers.

-Shortly after the beds were built we held our launch day, which saw participants sowing the first seeds of Pop Farm.
+Shortly after the beds were built in March 2016 we held our launch day, which saw participants sowing the first seeds of Pop Farm.